revdotcom/revai-java-sdk/README.md

 ## Custom Vocabulary (for streaming)

-You can now submit any custom vocabularies independently through the new CustomVocabularies client!
-The main benefit is that users of the SDK can now submit their custom vocabularies for pre-processing and then include these processed custom vocabularies in their streaming jobs.
+You can submit any custom vocabularies independently through the CustomVocabulariesClient.
+Once the custom vocabulary has been submitted and processed, it is ready to be used in any streaming job.

-Below you can see an example of how to create and submit as well as check on the status and other associated information of your submitted custom vocabulary!
+Below you can see an example of how to create, submit, check on the status and view the other associated information of your custom vocabulary.

 ```
 // Initialize your client with your rev.ai access token